Carol Shanahan: Chair of Port Vale

-Shanahan was appointed Officer of the Order of the British Empire (OBE) in the 2020 Birthday Honours for services to the community of Stoke-on-Trent during the Covid-19 epidemic.
+Shanahan was appointed Officer of the Order of the British Empire (OBE) in the 2020 Birthday Honours for services to the community of Stoke-on-Trent during the COVID-19 epidemic.
 She sacked club manager John Askey in January 2021, following a two-month losing run that saw the team drop from the play-off places to 17th in the table.
-The following month she appointed David Flitcroft as the club's first ever director of football, working alongside new managerial appointment Darrell Clarke – the club paid Walsall a compensation fee in order to sign Clarke.
+The following month she appointed David Flitcroft as the club's first ever director of football, working alongside new managerial appointment Darrell Clarke – the club paid Walsall a compensation fee to sign Clarke.
 She was given an honorary degree by Keele University in May 2021 and named as a member on the EFL Trust Board three months later.
 She was named as Community Heroine of the Year at The Women of the Year Luncheon & Awards in April 2022.
 Clarke returned from a close family bereavement to lead Vale through the League Two play-off semi-finals at the end of the 2021–22 season.
 Promotion was secured with a 3–0 victory over Mansfield Town in the final.

+She initiated a shake-up in the club's boardroom in April 2023, whilst remaining a "hands on owner".
+Darrell Clarke was also sacked later that month and his assistant, Andy Crosby, was appointed as the club's new manager.
+Crosby was sacked on 5 February 2024.
+With fan opinion turning hostile towards Flitcroft, Shanahan published a lengthy open letter on the club website defending Flitcroft and his achievements as Port Vale's director of football.
+Darren Moore was hired as the club's new manager on a five-and-a-half-year contract, which Moore said was "a testament to the long-term vision of the club".
+David Flitcroft was sacked.
+Port Vale was relegated at the end of the 2023–24 season.
+At this point, Shanahan apologised to the fans and stated her intent for the club to gain promotion again.
+She also decided to do less public speaking after she was filmed without her knowledge while giving an after-match speech in the Valiant Suite.
+The club secured an immediate promotion in the 2024–25 season and Shanahan stated that they were stronger than they had been the previous time they went up.
+Both Shanahan and the club itself were awarded Honorary Freedom of Stoke-on-Trent in recognition of eminent services to the city.
+By this time, the home attendance figures at Vale Park had doubled from the time that Shanahan took over the club.